This Frequently Asked Questions (FAQ) page covers Canvas setup, the transition from Connect, Canvas features, and Canvas training and support.

 Transitioning from Connect to Canvas

-Instructors who have previously used Connect should be aware that UBC is permanently decommissioning the platform at the end of August 2018.
-Connect will not be available for teaching courses as of September 2018.
+Instructors who have previously used Connect should be aware that UBC permanently decommissioned the platform at the end of August 2018.
+Connect is no longer available for teaching courses.

 If you haven’t yet moved your Connect courses to Canvas and don't have a plan in place for doing so, please contact your faculty’s Instructional Support Unit (UBC Vancouver) or the Centre for Teaching and Learning (UBC Okanagan) for assistance.